Prevent Pests From Entering Your Home

 - Check cover caps on plumbing clean-outs.

 - Repair any holes in drywall.
-Caulk cracks around bathtubs, sinks,
+Caulk cracks around bathtubs, sinks, and shower stalls.

 WINDOWS, DOORS and SCREENS